-Davis Law Group often receives phone calls from accident victims who are unhappy with their current attorney.
+Davis Law Group often receives phone calls from car accident victims who are unhappy with their current attorney.

 The source of your 'buyer’s remorse' could be caused by a number of factors such as:

-- a lack of clear communication during the early stages of your case;
+- A lack of clear communication during the early stages of your case;

 The good news is that in most cases, there is nothing stopping you from switching attorneys.
 However, you need to understand a few important things before you begin searching for a new lawyer.